Claire-Lavigne/Cours-Developper/TestingInterface/Bases.md

+# Standard test plan

+## Introduction
+- Introduce the project and the product that is being tested.
+## Features to Test
+- List which features are critical or feasible to test and how to test them.

-# BDD (behavior-driven development - phrases, no code)
+### BDD (behavior-driven development - phrases, no code)
 - Map out the behaviors you expect from a certain functionality, using BDD keywords : Given, When, Then, And

-# TDD (test-driven development - code that translate the phrases)
+### TDD (test-driven development - code that translate the phrases)
 - Tests the expected behaviors defined :
   - Red: Write a simple test that fails before it actually has any code accompanying it.
   - Green: Write the simplest code possible to make the test pass, even if it's a little ridiculous.
   - Refactor: the code you wrote to make the test pass is perhaps illogical and messy.
 Clean it up now.

-# Standard test plan :

-## Introduction
-- Introduce the project and the product that is being tested.
-## Features to Test
-- List which features are critical or feasible to test and how to test them.
 ## Features to Not Test
 - List which features are not valuable or realistic to test (limited time or resources/other restrictions)

-# Using Jasmine Framework
+# Using Jasmine Framework to implement tests

 ## Visualize result
 - Download ```jasmine-standalone``` zip [last version](https://github.com/jasmine/jasmine/releases))